ibm-cloud-docs/dl/order-connect.md

    To locate the service key, navigate to the [{{site.data.keyword.dl_short}} dashboard](https://cloud.ibm.com/interconnectivity/direct-link), then click the Direct Link name in the table to show its details.
    {: note}

-* After you place your order, return to the Direct Link dashboard in the IBM Cloud console to review your configuration and finalize creation of the direct link.
-Estimated pricing pricing is shown for your approval.

 ## Locations
 {: #connect-classic-locations}